 Provocative, alive and witty, KCRW’s weekly confrontation over politics, policy and popular culture proves those with impeccable credentials needn’t lack personality.
 LR&C features four regular and insightful news analysts: Arianna Huffington, Tony Blankley, Matt Miller and Robert Scheer.

 Host Dr. Thad Woodard and guests discuss a variety of health-related topics during this LIVE call-in show.
-Line One features local physicians and national subject experts from the fields of nutrition, childcare, pharmacology, surgery, psychology and more.
+Line One features local physicians and national subject experts from the fields of nutrition, childcare, pharmacology and surgery.
+Once a month, Prentiss Pemberton hosts a special show to address mental health issues.
 Callers can talk one-on-one with each week’s guests and even participate online.

 9 p.m. every other Saturday during Night Music